whrc/Soil-Carbon-Debt/README.md

 Please cite as:

-* Sanderman, J., Hengl, T., Fiske, G., 2017? **"The soil carbon debt of 12,000 years of human land use"**, sumbitted to PNAS.
+* Sanderman, J., Hengl, T., Fiske, G., 2017? **"The soil carbon debt of 12,000 years of human land use"**, submitted to PNAS.